Natural Gourmet Institute Contact Us

 Finally, the internship allows us to evaluate the effectiveness of the training provided to students.
 Through feedback from both cooperating sites and students, we can evaluate and implement changes in curriculum or teaching methods which will best accomplish the ultimate goal of student employment.

 Because the Natural Gourmet is a small school, we can offer students personalized counseling sessions to determine the best fit for internship.
-Prior to meeting with the Director of Placement, students complete a detailed questionnaire to insure that the session is focused and productive.
 Goals, interests, skills and dietary preferences play a key role in selecting an internship.
 Since many of our students come from out of state, geographic locations are also taken into consideration.
-Students may arrange internships without the assistance of the school if they so choose, as long as the site is approved by the Director of Placement.
+Students may arrange internships without the assistance of the school if they so choose, as long as the site is approved by the Internship Coordinator.

 Most internships take place in restaurants, and many result in job offers.
 Our students fulfill their internship requirements in both mainstream and natural foods restaurants.
-For those who do not aspire to restaurant work, a limited number of other options are available.
+Although we strongly recommend restaurant internships, some other options are available.

-The following list represents a sampling of establishments that accept our interns.
+The following list represents a sampling of establishments that accept our interns and hire our graduates.

 Restaurants in NYC